mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *there is always a present and extant life, be it better or worse, which all combine to uphold.*
+> *science is a method to keep yourself from kidding yourself.*

 </div>
 <!-- quote-end -->